Associations and Networks

-EACS serves not only as the scholarly representative of Chinese Studies in Europe but also as contact organisation for academic matters in this field.
+EACS serves not only as the scholarly representative of Chinese Studies in Europe but also as a contact organisation for academic matters in this field.

-EastAsiaNet is a Network of European research schools with a social-science focus on East Asia.
+EastAsiaNet is a Network of European research schools with a social science focus on East Asia.
 The participating institutions are active in tertiary education, so the network cooperates in postgraduate training as well as in research.
 "East Asia" is understood to cover Japan, Korea, and Greater China.

 European Alliance for Asian Studies

-The European Alliance for Asian Studies is a co-operative platform of European institutions specializing in the study of Asia.
+The European Alliance for Asian Studies is a cooperative platform of European institutions specializing in the study of Asia.
 The aim of the Alliance, established in 1997, is to bring together the varied competences and expertise on Asia and Asian Studies found in Europe, strengthening this rich and unique tapestry of academic endeavour found in the region.
 The Alliance, moreover, facilitates a multi-level communication channel between its members, while it sets out to raise public awareness on the scholarly excellence they offer to the benefit of their constituencies and national and transnational environments.

 European Association for Southeast Asian Studies (EuroSEAS)

 The European Association for Southeast Asian Studies (EuroSEAS), is the world’s largest organisation devoted to the study of Southeast Asia.
-EuroSEAS was founded in 1992 and its members work primarily in the humanities and social sciences, from archeology to economics, from anthropology to linguistics, and from art history, literature, theatre studies to religious studies.
+EuroSEAS was founded in 1992 and its members work primarily in the humanities and social sciences, from archaeology to economics, from anthropology to linguistics, and from art history, literature, theatre studies to religious studies.

 Lund Human Rights Research Hub (LHRRH)

 The hub serves to showcase the wide range of human rights research undertaken at Lund University/RWI and to stimulate increased collaboration and multi-disciplinary research and education.
-In line with Lund University's vision to be ‘a world-class university that works to understand, explain and improve our world and the human condition’, the hub further works to create stronger ties between its research and relevant policy-makers, practitioners and the general public.
+In line with Lund University's vision to be 'a world-class university that works to understand, explain and improve our world and the human condition' the hub further works to create stronger ties between its research and relevant policy-makers, practitioners and the general public.
 The Centre is one of the eight participating institutions in this research hub.

 Nordic Association for the Study of Contemporary Japanese Society (NAJS)